izu-stanley/GraphQL-Node-Js-Implementation/README.md

 The application was deployed in a Docker Container in order to conform to the best practices laid out in the [12-Factor App](https://12factor.net/) and the Dockerfile is in the root folder.
 It is worthy of note that the log files were built in such a way that are persistent and even if the container is restarted, the log files arent lost.

 There are two logs: One gives information on who visited the api and when, the other gives information on the query entered.
 The logs can then be analysed to reveal further information

+An interesting project I have previously worked on can be found  at https://github.com/izu-stanley/Arbitrage-REST-API